Nenu (film): Plot

 Divya is very touched by his past.
-Incidentally the police and Aadi arrive at the place.
+Incidentally, the police and Aadi arrive at the place.
 While Vinod is away to get some food, they try to make Divya understand that Vinod is a psychopath.
-Yet Divya scoffs at their claim, citing his gentlemanly behavior over the days she was alone with him.
+Yet Divya scoffs at their claim, citing his gentlemanly behaviour over the days she was alone with him.
 Vinod, learning that the police have arrived at the scene, begins to indulge in violence.
 He opens fire, killing a police constable.
 Forcing them out of their hideout, he manages to evade the police Inspector and Aadi and successfully brings Divya back to their original place of stay.

 Divya soon identifies the wolf in the sheep's clothing.
 Vinod pleads with her, telling her that all he wanted in his life was her presence.
 But Divya considers him a friend and states her inability to accept him as her life partner.
 Meanwhile, Aadi regains consciousness and attacks Vinod and rescues his girlfriend.
 A violent fight ensues, where Vinod defies his puny self and treats Aadi with disdain.
 The fight culminates with Vinod, Aadi and Divya teetering on the edge of a cliff.

 While Divya clutches a tree bark tightly, Vinod and Aadi slip out and barely manage to hold either of her hands.
-Divya is forced to choose between her boyfriend and friend.
+Divya is forced to choose between her boyfriend and her friend.
 Aadi's pleas notwithstanding, Divya doesn't have the heart to kill Vinod.
 Finally, Vinod decides to sacrifice himself and lets go of Divya's hand, falling to his death.